Does Your Dog Have Littermate Syndrome?

-Littermates may become so emotionally dependent on each other that even short separations provoke extreme distress.
+When it comes to the dangers of littermate syndrome, the main one is this: Littermates may become so emotionally dependent on each other that even short separations provoke extreme distress.
 Behavior specialist and author Nicole Wilde recalls a case in which two, nine-year-old sibling Huskies attended her group class.
 “They were so bonded to each other that I literally could not take one and walk a few feet away to practice loose-leash skills because the other would scream.”

-Wilde believes the problem is rooted in hyper-attachment, which leads to hindered social development and communication issues.
-“People assume that having two same-age pups who play together and interact constantly covers their dog-dog socialization needs, but they in fact don’t learn how other [dogs] play and have no idea about social skills with other puppies, adolescents, or adult dogs.
+Wilde believes the problem is rooted in hyper-attachment, which leads to hindered social development and communication issues: “People assume that having two same-age pups who play together and interact constantly covers their dog-dog socialization needs, but they, in fact, don’t learn how other [dogs] play and have no idea about social skills with other puppies, adolescents, or adult dogs.
 Perhaps one puppy is a bit of a bully, which their littermate puts up with, but their rude behavior might not be tolerated by a new dog in a new setting.”

 During my appointment with the family, we determined that the best course was to rehome one of the 12-week-old siblings.
 Dunbar agrees that it’s often best to separate littermates, especially if symptoms appear early, so that each has a chance to develop normally as an individual.
 This is obviously a tough decision for the overwhelmed pet parent to make, a sort of canine Sophie’s Choice.
 Dunbar recommends that potential new owners meet both puppies and determine which to take home.